 If you want to live a happier, healthier life, then the first thing you’re going to need is a strategy for plenty of restful sleep.
 There are a lot of things that can disrupt our sleep quality in the modern world, including the use of technology before bed, the distraction of noisy traffic outdoors, or the stress and anxiety that we deal with each day.
-However, there are also ways that you can adjust your sleep hygiene routine to get your slumber back on track.
+However, there are also ways that you can adjust your sleep routine to get your slumber back on track.

 Changing your night-time routine, more importantly, picking a new pillow for your bed can help you to enjoy a better quality of sleep.
 Here are just some of the best tips you can follow to ensure that you have the right pillow for a sensational slumber.

 What to look for in a pillow

 There are a lot of different things that you can try to find in a pillow that will help you to determine whether it’s the right choice for you or not.
 Not one pillow will suit everyone.
 Your choice will be based on your personal preferences.
 Examples are:

 - Fill and fibre: You’ve probably noticed that there are a variety of pillows out there filled with synthetic materials, cotton, memory foam, down, feathers, and a range of other substances.
 The fill of your pillow will affect how it feels under your head.
 If you like a softer pillow, then down and feathers are a great choice.
 Alternatively, if you’re looking for firm support to help with a painful neck, then memory foam or latex might be a better option, read more here for other options.

 - Height: The height of a pillow depends on how much filling it has.
 Some pillows are designed to be stacked, so they’re a little thinner.
 Other cushions will lift your head almost a foot off the bed.